the-events-calendar/event-tickets/readme.txt

 * Feature - For the `[tribe-user-event-confirmations]` shortcode, link to both the event and the direct My Tickets page.
 [ET-792]
 * Fix - Resolve a PHP notice when rendering the Event Tickets Plus field for Birth date [ETP-330]
 * Tweak - Add hook to ticket email template to allow injecting content between ticket details and organizers.
 [ET-844]
-* Tweak - Add `tribe_tickets_is_provider_active()` template function so before using any ticket found in the database we can more easily check if the ticket's commerce provider is currently active.
+* Tweak - Add `tribe_tickets_is_provider_active()` template function so we can more easily check if a ticket's commerce provider is currently active before using its ticket methods.
 [ET-843]
 * Tweak - Add `\Tribe__Tickets__Tickets::get_ticket_provider_instance()` to consistently and more concisely get a ticket provider's instance only if it is active.
 [ET-843]

 = [4.12.1.1] 2020-05-29 =